 - Publication Design: Development of graphic organizational systems that result in visual interest and consistency across media platforms

 - Interaction Design: Developing interface designs across media platforms that encourage user interaction, while effective communicating objective of product

 - Advertising Design: Developing unique visual graphics that effectively communicate an objective, whether it be to purchase a product, attend an event, or agree with a point of view

 - Project Management: Coordination of all project components, including project creation, proposal process, client communication and product production

-Students do not need a portfolio to be accepted into the Graphic Design program.
-Prospective students who do have a well developed portfolio of Studio Art or Graphic Design may wish to apply for the Art Scholarship .
+Portfolio: Students do not need a portfolio to be accepted into the Graphic Design program.
+Prospective students who do have a well-developed portfolio of Studio Art or Graphic Design may wish to apply for the Art Scholarship.
 There is a formal review of student work during the sophomore year.
-This student presentation to the Studio Art and Graphic Deign Faculty serves as a critical assessment of the student’s progress, and is aimed at evaluating the students success, commitment, and future potential in the program.
+This student presentation to the Studio Art and Graphic Design Faculty serves as a critical assessment of the student’s progress, and is aimed at evaluating the student's success, commitment, and future potential in the program.

 Dedication: A dedication and commitment to personal development is also expected of students majoring in Graphic Design.
 Unique and original ideas are encouraged and fostered in the program.
 Students who are able to make time outside of the classroom to develop their skill, craft, and own independent sensibilities and styles will benefit the greatest.

 Technology: Students do not need to invest in their own personal computer — up to date hardware and software is offered and accessible to all enrolled students.
 Its use is encouraged for all underclassman.
 Upper class students who have gained both an understanding of Macintosh Computers and a dedication to graphic design may wish to acquire their own machine, as their academic demands grow.